jamesplease/react-request/README.md

 [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch)
 documentation.

-Here's an example demonstrating some of the most commonly-used props:
+The following example demonstrates some of the most commonly-used props that come from `fetch()`:

 ```jsx
 <Fetch